YouTube's New Moderators Mistakenly Pull Right-Wing Channels - Slashdot

 No one said "on a whim" but, from the summary, there are more than 10,000 people newly assigned to moderate.
 Are you seriously expecting them to all be experts who never make mistakes?
 Since the videos/channels were reinstated, it looks like they've implemented some sort of review or appeals process.
 This is an improvement over how things used to be.

 It doesn't even sound like much of a mistake, the article says that the mentioned channels were pretty much all conspiracy theorist / fake news people.
-It's
+It's just a couple of videos that Youtube reinstated.

 Re: (Score:1)